William J. Sutherland: Research

 Sutherland's research interests largely involve predicting the consequences of environmental change.
 He is known for his research on integrating science and policy particularly in the field of evidence-based conservation.
 Over the last three decades, his research has spanned several disciplines.
 Two of his key contributions have been the horizon scanning exercises to identify future priority issues and the 100 important questions in various disciplines (ecology, poverty prevention, global agriculture and food amongst others.
 He has also worked extensively on bird population ecology and the biodiversity impacts of agriculture.

 He has been cited 23,955 times and has an i10-index of 277.

 Research career

 Sutherland was awarded the Natural Environment Research Council postdoctoral fellowship to join Wolfson College, Oxford in 1980–82.
-After completing his post doctoral research he joined the School of Environmental Sciences in the University of East Anglia in 1983 and went on to hold a professorship in Biology from 1996–2006 in the School of Biological Sciences.
-He was also a trustee of Fauna & Flora International from 1998 to 2006.
+After completing his post-doctoral research he joined the School of Environmental Sciences at the University of East Anglia in 1983 and went on to hold a professorship in Biology from 1996–2006 in the School of Biological Sciences.
+He was also a trustee of Fauna & Flora International from 1998 to 2006, and the President of the British Ecological Society from 2013-2015.